carmencchow/cyclistic_casestudy/README.md

 <h2>1.
 Ask</h2>
 <h3><b>Business Task</b></h3>
-<b>Learn how annual members and casual riders use Cyclistic bikes differently to convert riders into annual members .</b>
+<b>Understand how annual members and casual riders use Cyclistic bikes differently in order to convert riders into annual members .</b>

 <h2>2.
 Prepare</h2>

 <h3><b>Data Source</b></h3>
-I'll be focusing on the last 12 months (August 2023 - July 2024) of Cyclistic's publically available historical data: https://divvy-tripdata.s3.amazonaws.com/index.html  The data is structured in wide formats in records and fields with ride-related information about the rider (casual or member), bike (classic, electric or docked), and the start and end station information (station id, station name, latitude and longitude coordinates).
-The data is made available by Motivate International Inc. under this license - https://divvybikes.com/data-license-agreement .
-It is accessible to the public and it does not include any personal identifiable information (PII).
+I will use the last 12 months (August 2023 - July 2024) of Cyclistic's publically available historical trip data, available on divvy_tripdata (https://divvy-tripdata.s3.amazonaws.com/index.html).
+The data is structured in wide formats in records and fields with ride-related information about both casual riders and members, types of bikes, and the start and end station information (station id, station name, latitude and longitude coordinates) of each bike trip.
+The anonymized data is made available by Motivate International Inc. under this license - https://divvybikes.com/data-license-agreement .

 <h3><b>Data Bias and Credibility.
 Does it ROCCC?</b></h3>
-<p>Reliable - the dataset is public and unbiased
+<p>Reliable - Yes: the dataset is public and unbiased
-<p>Original -data is considered first-party data because as it was collected by the company itself
+<p>Original - Yes: data is first-party data, collected by the company itself
-<p>Comprehensive - there's millions of rows or records of monthly data beginning in the year 2020 to the current month
+<p>Comprehensive - Yes: > 5 million rows of historical trip data from the year 2020
-<p>Current - the data is up to date and includes the current month
+<p>Current - Yes: data is up to date and includes the current month
-<p>Cited - the data is public, vetted, and available on the company's website, found here.
+<p>Cited - Yes: data is public, vetted, and available on the company's website

 <h3><b>Data Limitations</b></h3>
-There are a number of NULL values related to some start and end station records.
-These will need to be cleaned.
-Despite the errors, because the data ROCCCs, the data will be enough for data analyse and uncovering trends and insights that will enable me to answer the business question.
+A number of start_station_id and end_station_id's have NULL values.
+Due to the limitations of the free-tier version of Google Big Query, we'll be filtering out these values instead of deleting them from the dataset to handle the errors.
+Since the data ROCCCs, I've determined that it will be be enough for the Business Task.

 <h2>2.
 Prepare</h2>